-The purpose of this article is to theorize and conduct a discursive analysis of a space in Budapest, Hungary: Szoborpark, that is, the Park of Statues, composed of sculptures taken from central and tourist areas of the Hungarian capital that depict the city during the communist period that the country went through (1945-1989).
+The purpose of this article is to theorize and make a discursive analysis of a space in Budapest, Hungary: Szoborpark, that is, the Park of Statues, composed of sculptures taken from central and tourist areas of the Hungarian capital that depict the city during the communist period the country went through (1945-1989).
 Focusing this study essentially on the notion and the work of the archive according to the Pêcheuxtian discursive approach, the topics to be reflected on are the ideological nature of the archive, as well as the constitution and the displacement of meanings.
 However, before addressing these questions, it is necessary to define on which theoretical position this study is grounded.
 So, in order to support our methodology, other essential theoretical notions will be addressed, as can be seen below: namely, discursive formations, meaning, and subject.

-1 Evandro Oliveira Monteiro holds a PhD in Language Sciences from the Federal University of Rio Grande do Sul in Porto Alegre, Brazil.
+1 Evandro Oliveira Monteiro is Ph.D student in Language Studies at the Federal University of Rio Grande do Sul in Porto Alegre, Brazil.
 This project was supported by Coordination for the Improvement of Higher Education Personnel (CAPES).